-- 1. Each resident is permitted to have a 4.5 cubic feet or less refrigerator in his/her room. - With the exception of air corn poppers, microwaves, and auto-off coffee makers, all other cooking appliances that have a heat source are prohibited. - 3.
+1. Residents are permitted to have a 4.5 cubic feet or less refrigerator in their room (one per room).

+With the exception of air corn poppers, microwaves, and auto-off coffee makers, all other cooking appliances that have a heat source are prohibited.
 Multiple taps and electrical extension cords are prohibited.
-UL approved power strips with surge protectors are acceptable for use (1 per resident only). - 4.
-All electrical equipment must be UL approved. - Window air-conditioning units are not permitted.
-(For air conditioning required due to medical need, see Special Residential Accommodations.) - Space heaters are not permitted in any residential facility, unless specifically issued by Krammes Service Center on an emergency basis. - 7.
+UL approved power strips with surge protectors are acceptable for use (1 per resident only).

+- 3. All electrical equipment must be UL approved. - 4.
+Window air-conditioning units are not permitted.
+(For air conditioning required due to medical need, see Special Residential Accommodations.) - 5.
+Space heaters are not permitted in any residential facility, unless specifically issued by Krammes Service Center on an emergency basis. - 6.
 Halogen Bulbs are not permitted in any residential facility, due to the high risk of fire associated with them.